Kayunga–Busaana–Nabuganyi Road

-Kayunga–Busaana–Nabuganyi Road is a road in the Central Region of Uganda, connecting the town of Kayunga to the town of Nabuganyi, on the western bank of the Victoria Nile, adjacent to the Isimba Hydroelectric Power Station.
+Kayunga–Busaana–Nabuganyi Road in the Central Region of Uganda connects the town of Kayunga to the town of Nabuganyi, on the western bank of the Victoria Nile, adjacent to the Isimba Hydroelectric Power Station.

 Location

 The road starts at Kayunga, the headquarters of Kayunga District.
 The road continues in a general north-easterly direction to Busaana and continues in the same direction to Nabuganyi, adjacent to Isimba Power Station, a distance of approximately 20.5 km.

 Overview

 This road is intended to ease travel from Kayunga District in the Buganda Region to Kamuli District in the Eastern Region of Uganda.
 A bridge, also under construction, about 0.5 mi downstream of the Isimba Dam, will connect to Mbulamuti and ultimately to Kamuli.

 The bridge, known as the Isimba Bridge, also Nabuganyi–Mbulamuti Bridge measures 2.126 km.
 It traverses 433 m of the western channel of the Victoria Nile, 301 m on Koova Island, in the middle of the river and 457 m across the eastern channel of the river.
 Additional real estate is covered on each river bank to make up the total bridge distance.
 Completion is expected in December 2020.

 On 29 December 2020, according to the Daily Monitor, Uganda National Roads Authority, carried out load stress tests on the Isimba Bridge and found the structure suitable for public use.
 Commissioning is anticipated later in January 2021.
 The completed bridge reduces the travel distance between Kayunga and Kamuli, from 115 km to only 27 km.